-The service is forecast to overspend by £0.066m
+The service is forecast to overspend by £0.069m.

-Net expenditure for day services and domiciliary services is largely in line with 2015/16 spend patterns.
+Net expenditure for Day and Domiciliary services is largely in line with 2015/16 spend patterns.

 The service have been able to manage the impact of the revised transport to day services policy through changes to staff rotas to extend opening hours where required, this policy change has seen positive results for the majority of service users.
-The domiciliary service has provided additional hours for provider failure, crisis hours and a supported living service on top of existing provision.
+The domiciliary service undertook to provide additional hours for provider failure, crisis hours and a supported living service on top of existing provision.